designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 * Last Name
 * Booking Date
 * Venue
+* Time
 * Email Address

 Without all these details, we will be unable to push the booking to your tills.

+**_Please note:_** if you are manually adding the First and Last Names into the booking (eg if you are taking the booking over the phone or in person), please separate multiple barrel names with a hyphen instead of a space.

+e.g. John-Edwards **NOT** John Edwards

 ## Refunding on Collins and Zonal